sheadawson/silverstripe-reactjs-workshop/readme.md

 );
 ```

 ES6 is not fully supported by browsers yet.
 So for now we have to transcompile our code back to ES5 which browsers understand.
-We'll get more into the specific of how this works in Part 3 so for now just open up your terminal and run `npm run build`.
+We'll get more into the specifics of how this works when we look at the build tool chain so for now just open up your terminal and run `npm run build`.

 Assuming that went smoothly - we can now take a look at the result.
-Start up a test server in working directory with `php -S localhost:8000` and open up `http://localhost:8000` in your browser.
+Start up a test server in your working directory with `php -S localhost:8000` and open up `http://localhost:8000` in your browser.
 You should see 'Event Manager' on your screen.

 High fives - you just made a ReactJS component!

 This is cool and all, but it's not very useful, so let's plug in some data.

-First we need to pass the data source to `EventManagerComponent`.
-Remember components should be reusable, so we're going to pass the source into the component, rather than hard coding the source _inside_ the component.
-This mean we can reuse the component in multiple places, each with a different data source, if we wanted.
+First we need to pass the _data source_ to `EventManagerComponent`.
+Remember components should be reusable, so we're going to pass the data source _into_ the component, rather than hard coding the source _inside_ the component.
+This means we can reuse the component in multiple places, each with a different data source, if we want.

 __./src/main.js__
 ```javascript